moding-il/bizdoc.core/README.md

 A cube may have one or more _Index_.
 An index represent a linear data such as budgeted values or target performance.
 Patterns are maintained either by editing the file or using an administrative utility.

 > Open _bizdoc.json_ and find Cubes section.
-Reorder, modify and add axes and views to your cube.
+Add, modify and reorder axes and views of your cube.

 #### Explore data